kunatastic/remibo/README.md

 - [ ] Calender Utilities and Commands
 - [x] FrontEnd Design
 - [ ] Documentation
+- [ ] Its all right no hard feelings - Delete Page
+- [x] Its an error cause you didnot gave us permission ;(

 ## Setting up a remibo